 IB students would be expected to study three different subjects for the two years course.
 For some specialist course combinations such as Further Maths, you might study four subjects.

 You must choose one subject from each of the groups ensuring experience in Languages, Social Studies, Experimental Science and Mathematics.
 Your sixth subject may be an Arts subject chosen from group 6.
 Alternatively, you can choose to take another subject from one of the groups 2-4 so you can specialize in a specific field of study.

 In addition to these six subjects, you also study three core areas that help your academic study and broaden your education.

 IB students are able to critically evaluate any form of knowledge.
 The core models would then encourage you to question and engage in real-world comparison and critical thinking.

 IB students are required to undertake a research project and write up a 4000-word essay based on a personal theme.
 (Much like a university dissertation)

 The IB curriculum is a program that helps you become a more reflective and open-minded individual.

 Subjects are assessed through both internal and external coursework which is written or practical work that the IB students complete during the year and which counts towards your overall grade.
 You would also be taking the IB examinations at the end of year 2 in May/June.
 This would ensure that all IB students are well prepared.

 IB results are published every July.
-IB students IB diploma is marked on a numbered scale where all six subjects are markers out of seven where an additional three points could be gained through extended essay and other subjects.
-It total it is vital to score at least twenty four points.
-However, the highest academic grade you are able to get would be a score of forty five points which is the equivalent qualification to achieving an A* at A-Levels.
+IB diploma is marked on a numbered scale where all six subjects are markers out of seven.
+Where an additional three points could be gained through the extended essay and other subjects.
+In total it is vital to score at least twenty-four points.
+However, the highest academic grade you are able to get would be a score of forty-five points which is the equivalent qualification to achieving an A* at A-Levels.

-While there are many great resources accessible online, nothing beats having a personalised plan and dedicated tutor to help you ace your IB Exams.
-Tutopiya offers a free one-hour trial for all students; sign up today to see if online tutoring is for you.
+While there are many great resources accessible online, having a personalised plan and dedicated tutor can help you better ace your IB Exams.
+Tutopiya offers a free trial for all students; sign up today to experience online IB tuition.